 What Medical Professionals Evaluate

-Doctors writing your sleep apnea nexus letter must rule out non-service causes.
+Doctors must rule out non-service causes.
 They examine your complete timeline.
 Did symptoms appear during or after service?
-Do you have risk factors unrelated to military service?

 The medical professional documents all factors supporting service connection while addressing potential counterarguments the VA might raise.